Interior of Bath Assembly Rooms

 Regency romance has returned to our screens with the likes of Bridgerton and a flurry of Austen adaptions.

-It is a truth universally acknowledged that we are currently in the midst of a Regency renaissance.
-In 2020, ‘Bridgerton’ and ‘Emma’ brought Regency manners back to our screens.
-Viewers fell in love with the period, clamouring for the next Austen adaption, burning for the next steamy season.
+In 2020, Netflix’s ‘Bridgerton’ and the film ‘Emma’ brought Regency manners back to our screens.
+Viewers fell in love with the period, clamouring for the next period drama.

 The Bath Pump Rooms, which feature heavily in Northanger Abbey. © Historic England.
 View image AA037875.

-Assembly rooms often feature in Austen’s work; Elizabeth Bennet, and the rest of the world, were first introduced to Mr. Darcy at the Meryton Assembly in ‘Pride and Prejudice’, and the characters of ‘Northanger Abbey’ can often be found at the Bath Pump Rooms.
+Elizabeth Bennet, and the rest of the world, were first introduced to Mr Darcy at the Meryton Assembly in ‘Pride and Prejudice’, and the characters of ‘Northanger Abbey’ can often be found at Bath’s Pump Rooms.

 What were Assembly rooms used for?